brendacs/colludia-gatsby/src/content/posts/spotlight/2020-09-16-verne-interview.markdown

 The game focuses on a key year for Jules Verne, 1863, when he just started publishing but hadn’t written his best works yet.

 <span class="blue-q">We read on the site that the player can use "an Atlantean ancient device that allows to rewrite the story and change Verne’s fate on certain moments."
-We've never heard of something like this in a game and am super curious about how this would work—is it like an undo or edit button?</span>
+We've never heard of something like this in a game and am super curious about how this would work — is it like an undo or edit button?</span>

 **Diego:** This is one of our main mechanics, the use of the "Imag", it’s a device that allows to rewrite what has just happened at certain moments of the game, through different options such going back in time or creating some tools and events.
 For example, if you are trying to escape from a room, you can create an event that causes enemies to act differently and you can avoid them.